project-evolve-listserve/home/_questions/anyq.md

 <p>which emails get the biggest response?</p>-----
 <p>How many active people (who read every email) are there on the Listserve?</p>-----
 <p>How do you feel about how it's turned out?</p>-----
-<p>Why hasn't growth been sustained?
-Is it something people don't like about it?
-Why do people unsubscribe?</p>-----
 <p>Is there an end?</p>-----
 <p>How does the random selection work?
 Is it an algorithm that can be changed?
 Do you have an interest to actively expand abroad? </p>-----